spring-epfl/private-collection-matching/GoPSI/README.md

 *Shared parameters.* The precise setting of the benchmark is controlled through command-line arguments.
 We recap here the shared parameters:

+ * `-ns` The number of server sets (default 1024).
+For example: the number of chemical compounds for `chem_search` and the number of documents for `doc_search`.
  * `-logn` the BFV polynomial degree in bits (default 15, supported values 12--15).
-For example, for `-logn 13`, the script uses the `P_{8k}` configuration from the paper.
+For example, for `-logn 13`, the program uses the `P_{8k}` configuration from the paper.
  * `-o file` The filename to which to write the JSON benchmarking results (default "bench.json")
  * `-r int` The number of times to repeat the experiment (default 1)
  * `-bar` If supplied, shows a progress bar
  * `-v` If supplied give verbose output.

-The `chem_search` and `doc_search` scripts additionally take the following parameters as input to control the number of server sets and the type of aggregation:
+The `chem_search` and `doc_search` programs additionally take the type of aggregation as an input:

- * `-ns` The number of server sets (default 1024).
-For example: the number of chemical compounds for `chem_search` and the number of documents for `doc_search`.
  * `-agg string` Specifies the aggregation function used to compute the collection-wide response ['' (naive), 'x-ms', 'ca-ms'] (default "x-ms")

 *Note.* For benchmarking purposes the randomness seed is fixed between runs.
 When using the framework directly (see below), you should use `rand.Seed()` to ensure the randomness is different for each run.

-*Running full benchmarks.* Please see `../bench/` for the scripts that we used to run these individual benchmarking scripts and produce the data in the paper.
+*Running full benchmarks.* Please see `../bench/` for the scripts that we used to run these individual benchmarking programs and produce the data in the paper.

 ### Benchmarking Chemical Similarities

 The `chem_search` benchmarking program can be used to measure performance in the chemical similarity setting (see Section 11.1 in the paper).
 The evaluation in the paper (see Figure 5) contain performance results using existential aggregation (with `-agg x-ms`) and cardinality aggregation (with `-agg ca-ms`).
-In addition to the common parameters above, this benchmark script supports the following options:
+In addition to the common parameters above, this benchmark program supports the following options:

  * `-chemdb-path PATH` specifies a fingerprint source file.
 The number of fingerprints in the file should be at least as big as the number of server sets.
-If omitted (or empty), the script will generate random compound fingerprints.
+If omitted (or empty), the program will generate random compound fingerprints.
 This repository comes with a precomputed set of 8000 fingerprints in `data/raw_chem/fps-mini.txt`.
 If you want a larger (non-random) input, please see `chemistry`/ for how to compute it.
  * `-sd-domain-size int` specifies the size of the compound finger print (small domain size, default 256).

 Here is an example run of 1 measurement (`-r 1`) with the server using 1024 (`-ns 1024`) real molecular fingerprints (`-chemdb-path ../../../data/raw_chem/fps-mini.txt`) and cardinality aggregation (`-agg ca-ms`):